24 Signs You’re Living the Working Class Life in America

 Renting vs. Owning

-For many working-class families, homeownership is out of reach.
-Rising prices, tighter lending rules, and stagnant wages leave little room for saving up a down payment.
-Renting becomes the default.
+For many working class families, homeownership feels out of reach.
+Rising home prices, stricter lending rules, and stagnant wages make saving for a down payment tough.

 Urban or Rural Living